JohnKearney1/kCRA-TS/README.md

-# KearneyCRA-TS
+#kCRA-TS

-This repository serves as a template for my CRA TypeScript projects.
-It includes the following:
+This repository serves as a personal template for my CRA TypeScript projects.
+It is a create-react-app template with TypeScript and a few other configurations commonly that I use in my projects.

 - Included and pre-configured Font [Inter](https://fonts.google.com/specimen/Inter/license)

-# Getting Started with K-CRA-TS
+# Getting Started with kCRA-TS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).